 Takeaway: Wedding vendors have a diminished view of print advertising.
 The main obstacle is the determining of direct response.
-Readers can’t click onto your ad from a magazine but they can create recognition for your business that can lead to a familiarity with your company when then see you online that can enhance the responsiveness of your virtual presence.
+Readers can’t click onto your ad from a magazine but they can create recognition for your business that can lead to familiarity with your company when they see you online that can enhance the responsiveness of your virtual presence.

 Takeaway: Direct mail is used less and less in wedding marketing.
 The right direct mail approach can generate results because wedding couples are receiving increasingly less mail than years ago.

 Takeaway: Improving online visibility can be helpful to the growth of any business.
 However, the strength of the website has a great determinant in maximizing the conversion of the traffic generated.
-Also working on your reputation is extremely important to the process, striving for strong reviews on all important review platforms.
+Also working on your reputation is extremely important to the process, striving for strong reviews on all-important review platforms.

 Takeaway: Bridal shows remain an important marketing strategy, but to maximize these results always be prepared with a strong booth and a strong follow-up system in place.
 The key is to capture the leads of the booth visitors rather than relying on a master list of all attendees (many show producers no longer include that).

 The results of this prompt are as follows:

 - We display each others’ business cards (37.4%)